 To learn more about the 2019 sewer rate study, read the Sewer Rate Study Final Report (April 18, 2019).

-Click here to select and view discussion from the March 20 and April 17, 2019 public workshops on the sewer rate schedule that were held on March 20 and April 17.
+Click here to select and view discussion from the March 20 and April 17, 2019 public workshops on the sewer rate schedule visit the Board of Directors Agenda Center page.

 Business & Residential Rates